broadinstitute/polyphonia/README.md

 `--print-all`

-Use `--print-all TRUE` for the output of all comparisons to be output as potential cross-contamination.
-The potential [cross-contamination table](#potential-cross-contamination-table) will list all comparisons.
-The [plate map visualization of potential cross-contamination](#plate-map-visualization-of-potential-cross-contamination) will indicate that every sample is potentially contaminated by every sample it was compared to. `--print-all` is useful for debugging or otherwise peeking under the hood; it is not meant for everyday use.
+Use `--print-all TRUE` for all comparisons to be output as potential cross-contamination.
+In other words, the output potential [cross-contamination table](#potential-cross-contamination-table) will instead list all comparisons.
+Similarly, the [plate map visualization of potential cross-contamination](#plate-map-visualization-of-potential-cross-contamination) will indicate that every sample is potentially contaminated by every sample it was compared to. `--print-all` is useful for debugging or otherwise peeking under the hood; it is not meant for everyday use.

 ## Output Files